Adam Frizzell: Club career

 On 25 June 2025, it was announced that Frizzell had signed for League of Ireland Premier Division club Derry City on an 18 month contract set to commence from 1 July.
+He struggled for game time, making just 8 appearances in all competitions before it was announced on 19 January 2026 that he had been allowed leave the club for free.

+On 19 January 2026, he signed for NIFL Premiership club Linfield on a free transfer on an 18 month contract.

 International career

 Selected for the Scotland under-20 squad in the 2017 Toulon Tournament.
 The team went to claim the bronze medal.
 It was the nations first ever medal at the competition.